Everyone needs an outlet of some kind. While stretching is a great reset for your body, creative journaling is a great way to take care of your mind.

 Include an inspirational quote.

 This could be from a book or movie, or even something that a stranger said while walking past you.
-You could analyze why this quote affected you, or simply record the words down that moved you.
+You could analyze why this quote affected you, or simply record the words that moved you.
 Want some inspiration?
 Check out our post about quotes from famous athletes!

 Make a list of everything good that happened to you that day.